softwaremill/bootzooka/README.md

 It's offer complete solution to build dynamic and modern HTML5 based web applications.
 And at last from version 1.x is quite stable :-)

-It also worth to notice that there are plans to nativlly support DOM templating in the generation of web browsers
+It also worth to notice that there are plans to nativlly support DOM templating with the next generation of web browsers
 - thus can be huge advantage of AngularJS over other frameworks.

 ### Why Scalatra?

 It's quite simple and easy to jump into Scalatra for an ordinary Java developer whom used Servlets previouslly.
-The syntax of flow directives is straithforwad and it was easy to integrate support for JSON into it.
+The syntax of the flow directives is straithforwad and it was easy to integrate support for JSON into it.
 And it's written in Scala from scratch which seamlessly integrated with other Scala based libraries.

 ### Why sbt?

 The answer can be hard.
-It is easy to start using sbt, but when things get hard, it's very diffcult to find a good examples or supporting documents.
+It is easy to start using [sbt](http://www.scala-sbt.org/), but when things get hard, it's very diffcult to find good examples or supporting documents.
 But at the end it's a dedeciated tool for Scala platform, so why not to try it :-)

 ## How to run